Text by CLOT Magazine

+Trickle Down, A New Vertical Sovereignty, a new body of work by UK-based artist Helen Knowles, opens at arebyte Gallery this evening.
 What are the technological and financial power structures governing value and the distribution of wealth in our society?
 And who really stands to benefit?

-Trickle Down, A New Vertical Sovereignty is supported by Arts Council England and is produced by FutureEverything with additional support from Whitworth Gallery, The University of Manchester, arebyte Gallery, FACT and One London Bridge.
+Trickle Down, A New Vertical Sovereignty is supported by Arts Council England.
+It is produced by FutureEverything with additional support from Whitworth Gallery, The University of Manchester, arebyte Gallery, FACT and One London Bridge.
 A series of public workshops around the exhibition, alternative economies, and the blockchain have also been taking place at the Whitworth Gallery as part of Economics the Blockbuster, an action research project and exhibition for late 2021/early 2022, in partnership with Alliance Manchester Business School.

-The exhibition is open from Thursday until Wednesday 26 February.
+The exhibition is open until February 26, 2020.